-The FCC adopted new rules for wireless signal boosters on February 20, 2013.
-These rules are described below, but do not go into full effect until March 1, 2014.
+New FCC rules for wireless signal boosters came into full effect on March 1, 2014.

 Read the Consumer Advisory for consumers who own signal boosters.